SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/index.md

 Learn more about [working with fields][1]

 > [!NOTE]
-> After you publish a layout, users assigned to it must sign out of SuperOffice and back in to see the changes.
+> After you publish a layout, users in groups assigned to it must sign out of SuperOffice and back in to see the changes.

 ### Undo changes